AxeShare/axeshare.github.io/about.md

 If you want to know my specifics, check my [CV][cv].

 I am a fourth year undergraduate at Indian [Institute of Technology, Kanpur][iitk].
 My hometown is New Delhi, and from there, I received my school education from [Army Public School, Dhaula Kuan][aps].
-If I have something to present to you right here, it is my posts stacked up on the home page which are nothing but my thoughts and opinions about a number of social subjects, so of course you are free to disagree.
+If I have something to present to you right here, it is my posts stacked up on the home page which are nothing but my thoughts and opinions about a number of social subjects.

 >People, be them engineers, journalists, philosophers, or even scientists who fail to develop an aesthetic component in their makeup are usually dry-as-dust pedants.
 For that reason, we must evoke our colorful imagery to guide us out of the forest of abstractions and establish one to one relationship between human and nature.